Stabilizing a Queue Subject to Action-Dependent Server Performance: Stochastic Discrete-Time Framework

-Before we proceed, let us point out a useful fact under any stabilizing policy $\theta$ in $\Theta_R(\lambda)$.
+Before we proceed, let us point out a useful fact under any stabilizing policy $\theta$ in $\Theta_S(\lambda)$.

-\begin{lemma} A stable system $\bX^\theta$ has a unique positive recurrent communicating class, which is aperiodic.
-Therefore, there is a unique stationary probability mass function (PMF) for $\bX^\theta$. \end{lemma} \begin{proof} Please see Appendix~\ref{appen:UniquePMF} for a proof. \end{proof}
+\begin{lemma} A stable system $\bX^\theta$ has a unique positive recurrent communicating class (PRCC), which is aperiodic.
+Hence, there is a unique stationary probability mass function (PMF) for $\bX^\theta$. \end{lemma} \begin{proof} Please see Appendix~\ref{appen:UniquePMF} for a proof. \end{proof}